Privacy policy

 Google Tag Manager

-Our website uses the Google Tag Manager service from Google.
-This service allows website tags to be managed via an interface.
+Our website uses Google Tag Manager, a service provided by Google.
+This service allows website tags to be managed via a user interface.
 This means that no cookies are used and no personal data is collected.
-Google Ireland Ltd (provider of the service) is based in Ireland: Gordon House, Barrow Street, Dublin 4, Ireland.
+Google Ireland Ltd. (the service provider) is headquartered in Ireland at Gordon House, Barrow Street, Dublin 4, Ireland.

-The Google Tag Manager ensures that other components are loaded, which in turn may collect data.
+Google Tag Manager loads other components that may, in turn, collect data.
 Google Tag Manager does not access this data.

-You can find more information about Google Tag Manager in Google’s privacy policy: https://www.google.com/policies/privacy/.
+For more information about Google Tag Manager, please refer to Google’s Privacy Policy: https://www.google.com/policies/privacy/.

 Google Analytics